kgfitzgerald/APU_MATH250_website/content/project/index.markdown

   - ✅ There is a negative linear relationship between a car's fuel economy (in miles per gallon) and its horsepower.
 - **Know your audience:** Your report should be written for a general audience who has an understanding of statistics at the level of MATH 250.
 - **Avoid subject matter jargon:** Don't assume the audience knows all of the specific terminology related to your subject area.
 If you must use jargon, include a brief definition the first time you introduce a term.
-- **Tell the "so what":** Your report and presentation should be more than a list of interpretations and technical definitions.
-Focus on what the results mean, i.e. what you want the audience to know about your topic after reading your report or viewing your presentation.
+- **Tell the "so what":** Your report and poster should be more than a list of interpretations and technical definitions.
+Focus on what the results mean, i.e. what you want the audience to know about your topic after reading your report or viewing your poster.
 - **Tell a story:** All visualizations, tables, model output, and narrative should tell a cohesive story!
 - **Use one voice:** Though multiple people are writing the report, it should read as if it's from a single author.
 At least one team member should read through the report before submission to ensure it reads like a cohesive document.